Hzste/LustClient/README.md

 A MCPE hack client (BETA)

-DM me on discord for the password.
+DM me on discord for the password: Huseyin#6500

 Will release fully soon after beta testing.